-- 6.6.1 If the awarding grade is in order but the student wants his/her answer script to be reevaluated, than a prescribed Form (available at ACAD) shall have to be filled in and submitted by the student to the University Board of Appeals through the ACAD. - 6.6.2 Per Course a fee (as determined by the University Board Examination) must be deposited along with the Form.
+- 6.6.1 If the awarding grade is in order but the student wants his/her answer script to be reevaluated, than a prescribed Form (available at ACAD) shall have to be filled in and submitted by the student to the University Board of Appeals through the ACAD. - 6.6.2 Per Course a fee (as determined by the University Board Examination) must be deposited along Department of Electrical and Electronic Engineering, IIUC with the Form.

-6.6.3 An appeal may be made on any or all of the following grounds:

-- If a student strongly believes that he/she deserves higher marks than he/she got in the course in question. - If a student reasonably believes that the evaluation has been conducted improperly or a portion of his/her marks has not been counted.
+- 6.6.3 An appeal may be made on any or all of the following grounds: - If a student strongly believes that he/she deserves higher marks than he/she got in the course in question. - If a student reasonably believes that the evaluation has been conducted improperly or a portion of his/her marks has not been counted.